Skip to main content

 Hybrid search

-Hybrid search combines results of a vector search and a keyword (BM25F) search.
-You can set the weights or the ranking method.
+Hybrid search combines the results of a vector search and a keyword (BM25F) search by fusing the two result sets.

-Combines results of a vector search and a keyword search based on the query string.
+Combine the results of a vector search and a keyword search.
+The search uses a single query string.

 jeopardy = client.collections.get("JeopardyQuestion")